Sterling firmer near 1-month high vs euro on UK rate outlook

 Inflation data for July is due on Tuesday.
 UK inflation was 2.9 percent in June, well above the BoE's target of close to, but not below, 2 percent.

-"(BoE) guidance should limit volatility but will hardly cap sterling if UK data continue to surprise positively," said Olivier Korber, options strategist at Societe Generale.
-(Reporting by Anirban Nag; Editing by Toby Chopra)
+"(BoE) guidance should limit volatility but will hardly cap the sterling if UK data continue to surprise positively," said Olivier Korber, options strategist at Societe Generale.
+(Reporting by Anirban Nag, editing by Nigel Stephenson, Ron Askew)

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv